How to format a Java double with printf example

 The %0,10.3f format specifier breaks down like this:

-- The number generated will be a total of 10 characters in width, including the sign, radix and grouping comma
+- The number generated totals 10 characters in width, including the sign, radix and grouping comma.

-- Zero padding will happen on the left to make sure all 10 characters are used
+- Zero padding on the left ensures all 10 characters are used.

-- A comma will be used to group large numbers by the thousands
+- A comma groups large numbers by the thousands.

 How can Java printf format a double to two decimal places?